SCThymian/bellabeat-case-study/bellabeat_case_study_github.md

-## **3.Process**
+## **3. Process**

 In this phase I will clean and manipulate the data properly to set the foundation for an accurate and meaningful analysis.
 For this purpose, I choose to use R due to it’s accessibility (Open Source Posit Cloud) , the amount of data I will be working with and because the fact that I can create quick data visualizations to gain insights, which I can share with the stakeholders later on.
 Bellow is the summary of the steps I took to complete this phase.
 For the detailed data cleaning report please click here.

-- Setting up the work-environment(R):
+1. Setting up the work-environment(R):
-- First of all, we have to install and load all the needed packages that will aid us for the cleaning and analysis process:
+ First of all, we have to install and load all the needed packages that will aid us for the cleaning and analysis process:

 ![Abbildung image2](images/image2.png)
 ![Abbildung image3](images/image3.png)

-- Importing  Dataset:
+2. Importing  Dataset:
-- Then, I am going to upload the .csv files that I 'll work with:
+Then, I am going to upload the .csv files that I 'll work with:

-- daily_activity <- read_csv("data/dailyActivity_merged.csv")
+daily_activity <- read_csv("data/dailyActivity_merged.csv")
-- daily_calories<- read_csv("data/dailyCalories_merged.csv")
+daily_calories<- read_csv("data/dailyCalories_merged.csv")
-- daily_steps <- read_csv("data/dailySteps_merged.csv")
+daily_steps <- read_csv("data/dailySteps_merged.csv")
 daily_sleep <- read_csv("data/sleepDay_merged.csv")
 hourly_intensities <- read_csv("data/hourlyIntensities_merged.csv")
 hourly_calories <- read_csv("data/hourlyCalories_merged.csv")